anna099/hegel/actualisation/1-ethos.md

 this leads them to the realisation that 'the good can only be put into practice through the sacrifice' of the singular individual.
 This is what gives rise to a kind of **virtue**, a good in-itself which demands that we let go of the ego and its individual desire.
-This is the final shape of individualism; at the end, after all this development, the individual realises that 'its purpose has in itself already been put into practice ... that the good is the doing itself.'[^37] The individual then enters *civil society*, wherein they seek not to save the world or virtuously master themselves, but to socially express themselves *through* the society around them.
+This is the final shape of individualism -- and, in wanting to let go of individual desire, it doesn't strictly cohere to the label of 'individualism'.
+At the end, after all this development, the individual realises that 'its purpose has in itself already been put into practice ... that the good is the doing itself.'[^37] The individual then enters *civil society*, wherein they seek not to save the world or virtuously master themselves, but to socially express themselves *through* the society around them.
 The result of this adventure is an individual

 > which no longer finds any resistance in an actuality opposed to it, and whose
 > object and purpose are only this giving voice to itself.